-Is it normal practice for divers, now a days, to touch and feel anything on their dive?
+Is it normal practice for divers, nowadays, to pick up and touch things on their dive?

 This is what she said:

-“From my experience with customers I've come across too many examples of people acting like the underwater environment is their own personal playground” she started out.
+“From my experience with customers, I’ve come across too many examples of people acting like the underwater environment is their own personal playground.

-This is a bit hard sometimes, especially when guiding people with far more dives, experience, expensive equipment and educational level”
+This is a bit hard sometimes, especially when guiding people with far more dives, experience, expensive equipment, and educational level,” says Christina

 Raise the Awareness

-I can absolutely see what she is talking about.
-I have also been in a position where I’ve felt that I should be promoting and encouraging proper diving practices, but I didn’t wish to get in trouble for upsetting a customer.
+I can relate to what she is talking about.
+I have also been in a position where I’ve felt that I should be promoting and encouraging proper diving practices, but I didn’t want to ruffle any feathers with my boss by upsetting a customer.
 Especially when they should know these things better than me.

 What can you do in these circumstances?

-“I’m going to give you a horror example and I´d really like to find some scientifically grounded reasons for why it is important to stick to the recommendations of interaction as stated by the educational system of diving!
+“I’m going to tell you a horror story and I´d really like to find some scientifically grounded reasons for why it is important to stick to the recommendations of interaction as stated by the educational system of diving!